-The Five College Astronomy Department conducts research in a wide variety of areas, including the astrophysics of stars, the interstellar medium, and galaxies.
-There are opportunities to work with radio, infrared, optical, ultraviolet, and X-ray data and instruments, and to carry out computer modeling, instrument development, and data analysis.
-More information is available on our research page.
+The Five College Astronomy Department conducts research in a wide variety of areas, including the astrophysics of comets, stars, exoplanets, the interstellar medium, and galaxies.
+There are opportunities to work with radio, infrared, optical, and X-ray data and instruments, and to carry out computer modeling, instrument development, and data analysis.
+You can also see research listed on our Research Page.

 Eligibility: You must be enrolled at one of the Five Colleges (Amherst, Hampshire, Mt.
-Holyoke, Smith, or UMass) and not scheduled to graduate before the end of the year.
+Holyoke, Smith, or UMass) and not scheduled to graduate before the end of the academic year.
 The internships are open to astronomy majors, and majors in math and sciences who are actively considering a career in astronomy.
 Juniors planning to write a senior research thesis in astronomy are especially encouraged to apply.
-Below is a pdf copy of the application form.
-Applications are due by Feb.
-17 for full consideration.
+Exceptional applicants from other local universities or colleges may also be considered.

 Description: REU Application